Part of the Oxford Instruments Group

 "Back-illuminated sensors are valued specifically for their enhanced sensitivity.
 It makes sense to choose the most sensitive camera adaption of this high-end technology"

-Anti-Glow: Accessing the Entire Sensor Array
+Glow Suppression: Accessing the Entire Sensor Array with Longer Exposures

-Andor have studied and characterised this sensor issue in detail and have developed and implemented an ‘anti-glow’ technology to suppress the effect of sensor glow on the image.
-The figure below shows a dark image of the GSense400BSI back-illuminated sensor with and without anti-glow technology – the difference it makes is stark and has enabled Andor to open up the full 2048 x 2048 array, while also allowing users to access exposure times up to several seconds.
+The figure to the right shows a dark image of the GSense400BSI back-illuminated sensor with and without glow suppression – the difference it makes is stark and has enabled Andor to open up the full 2048 x 2048 array, while also allowing users to access exposure times up to several seconds.

 Extended Dynamic Range and Superb Linearity